José Quintana: Milwaukee Brewers (2025)

+International career

+Quintana pitched for the Colombia national baseball team in the 2017 World Baseball Classic.
+He was slated to play with Colombia at the 2023 World Baseball Classic, but withdrew due to a stress fracture in his rib cage during spring training with the Mets.

+Quintana was named to the Colombian roster for the 2026 World Baseball Classic qualifiers, held in March 2025 in Tucson, Arizona.

 Personal life

-Quintana and his wife, Michel, have a daughter.
-During the 2017 Major League Baseball postseason, the Cubs' chartered flight from Washington to Los Angeles had to be diverted to New Mexico when Quintana's wife fell ill.
+Quintana and his wife, Michel, live in the Miami area and have two daughters.
+During the 2017 Major League Baseball postseason, the Cubs' chartered flight from Washington to Los Angeles had to be diverted to Albuquerque when Quintana's wife fell ill.
 He started the team's next game nonetheless.
+Quintana became an American citizen in 2024.